lee2sman/everyday/README.md

 bootleg eno reflection inspired app made in a few minutes for someone who doesn't like eno
 248
 piece created for live performance at ARoS public event 'i would die 2 u' august 11, 2022 with flux factory
+249
+link to Web World and cooperative Computing site made for ARoS Public and Mixr event - organized with flux factory and code&share[], aarhus